Chain-of-Sketch: Enabling Global Visual Reasoning: Global visual reasoning datasets

-Note that the scratchpad can have a single frame format in which the full scratchpad (all coloring done) is shown.
-The scratchpad can also be generated in multiple frames, i.e., consecutive frames that lead to the final frame.
-This scratchpad is again analogous to what humans do: starting from one point and coloring progressively.
-For example, this could be coloring a distance of $10$ when doing the search for the maze problems, and (up to) two (anchor) nodes for the cycles and strings tasks.
-An example of doing so for cycles task is depicted in Figure \ref{fig:multi-frame-scratchpad}.
-We start the coloring from the source node in mazes and from the rightmost (anchor) node in cycles and strings examples.
-See Appendix \ref{app:additional-figs} for scratchpad figures for other datasets.
+Note that the CoS can have a single frame format where the full sketch (e.g., with all the coloring done) is shown.
+The CoS can also be generated in multiple frames, i.e., consecutive frames that lead to the final sketch.
+This CoS is again analogous to what humans do as they progressively create the full sketch.
+For example, this could be coloring a distance of $10$ when doing the search for the maze problems; coloring (up to) two anchor nodes in the cycles and strings tasks; and checking one additional object in the PVR task.
+An example of doing so for the cycles task is depicted in Figure \ref{fig:multi-frame-scratchpad}.
+See Appendix \ref{app:additional-figs} for CoS frames for other datasets.